7 of the Best Places to Cash a Check (Besides Your Bank)

 When you don’t have a bank account, you’ll always be stuck paying fees to get your checks cashed.

-If you’re tired of paying fees, driving around town, and calling places to ask about their policies, you might consider opening a bank account.
+If you’re tired of paying fees, driving around town, and calling places to ask about their policies, you might want to consider opening a bank account.
 The best online savings accounts allow you to earn the highest interest rates on your savings and get your checks cashed fee-free every time.